How Decentralized Apps Will Make Web3 a RealityJun 03, 2021

 Before anyone can even consider that, they need a clear understanding of where Web3 is heading.
 Any infrastructure that is built, including decentralized apps and systems, needs to consider the core principles of the new version of the web.
 It’s about changing the way we view the trade-offs for access to platforms and services.
 That also means moving away from some of the current processes.

 With the right pieces in place, app developers have a clearer path to realizing Web3.
-Let’s take a look at the vision, the journey ahead to move from Web2, and the networks and integrations that are being put into place to make a new Internet possible.
+Let’s take a look at the vision, the journey ahead to move from Web2, and the integrations that are being put into place to make a new Internet possible.

 Moving From Web2 to Web3